Safety Clothing Information

 Safety Clothing Infographic

-Many applications requiring PPE are obvious: traffic control, construction, firefighting, lineworking, hazmat response, and security.
+Many applications requiring personal protective equipment (PPE) are obvious: traffic control, construction, firefighting, lineworking, hazmat response, and security.
 Other jobs may be less obvious, but government agencies require in many territories that employers assess occupational risks and provide PPE at their expense.
 As such, it is always better to err on the side of caution and protect workers appropriately.
 Eliminating or reducing hazards are a better method of ensuring worker safety and PPE should not be relied upon to guarantee welfare.

 Often, the aforementioned PPE is not specific enough for tasks and specially-constructed garments are produced to mitigate unusual risks.
 Insect farming utilizes oversized uniforms to keep workers safe from stings and swarms.
 Underwater diving requires the use of warm, tight, and durable fabrics.
 Ultra-high pressure washing and cutting operators require the use of PPE that is waterproof and puncture resistant for water pressures up to 50,000 PSI.
 There are many instances of job-specific safety clothing.
 Finally, PPE is very prevalent in sports and recreation, as athletes, hunters, and drivers utilize apparel with safety features to minimize injury.